General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Title all of the actresses who’ve portrayed Princess Margaret in The Crown to date.
+- Identify all of the actresses who’ve portrayed Princess Margaret in The Crown to this point.

 - In The Crown sequence three, Prince Philip meets with the Apollo 11 astronauts in 1969.
-Title all three astronauts in query.
+Identify all three astronauts in query.

 - Who performed Prime Minister Anthony Eden in The Crown?